-TicketResponse response = mbsSdk.getTicketProtocol().sendTicket(request);
+TicketResponse response = await mbsSdk.TicketProtocol.SendTicketAsync(request);

 The following TicketProtocol methods are available:

-sendTicket(TicketRequest request);
+SendTicketAsync (TicketRequest request);

 This method sends a ticket to MTS and returns a ticket response from MTS.
 For information on the content of the “request” argument, see the Ticket Placement Request (v3.0) documentation.
 For information on what to expect in the response, see the Ticket Placement Response (v3.0) documentation.

-sendTicketAck(TicketAckRequest request);
+SendTicketAckAsync (TicketAckRequest request);

 This method sends a ticket acknowledgement message to MTS and returns an acknowledgement response from MTS.
 For information on the content of the “request” argument, see the Acknowledgement Messages (v3.0) documentation.
 For the response, see Acknowledgement Reply Messages (v3.0)

-sendCancel(CancelRequest request);
+SendCancelAsync (CancelRequest request);

 This method sends a ticket cancellation request to MTS and returns a cancellation response from MTS.
 For information on the content of the “request” argument, see the Cancellation Request (v3.0) documentation.
 For the response, see Cancellation Response (v3.0)

-sendCancelAck(CancelAckRequest request);
+SendCancelAckAsync (CancelAckRequest request);

 This method sends a cancellation acknowledgement message to MTS and returns an acknowledgement response from MTS.
 For information on the content of the “request” argument, see the Acknowledgement Messages (v3.0) documentation.
 For the response, see Acknowledgement Reply Messages (v3.0)

-sendCashout(CashoutRequest request);
+SendCashoutAsync (CashoutRequest request);

 This method sends a ticket cash-out request to MTS and returns a cash-out response from MTS.
 For information on the content of the “request” argument, see the Cash-out Request (v3.0) documentation.
 For the response, see Cash-out Response (v3.0)